the-gigi/k8s-ai/README.md

 # k8s-ai

-OpenAI chatbot with kubectl access.
-You run it and you interact with your Kubernetes clusters in natural language.
+Kubernetes AI assistant with kubectl access.
+You can run it as an interactive CLI chatbot or as an [A2A (Agent-to-Agent)](https://a2a-protocol.org/) server to interact with your Kubernetes clusters in natural language.

+## Features

+- 🤖 **Interactive CLI**: Chat directly with your Kubernetes clusters
+- 🌐 **A2A Server**: Expose kubectl capabilities as an A2A agent for other AI systems
+- ⚡ **Smart kubectl execution**: Automatically runs kubectl commands based on natural language requests
+- 🔧 **Context-aware**: Works with any Kubernetes context

 # Setup